 The unique feature of this workshop is that its master craftsmen and mechanics do not work behind closed doors.
 Visitors can watch them working on the full array of classic Porsches at first hand.
 On their way into the exhibition, they pass a glazed partition in the lobby that affords a perfect view into the museum workshop.
 Such openness is quite unprecedented even on a world scale, and only to be experienced at the Porsche Museum.

-The workshop team comprises one master craftsman, two mechanics, a leatherworker and a customer adviser.
+The workshop team comprises one master craftsman, three mechanics and a leatherworker.
 They all possess a wealth of experience in Porsche vehicles of all model years, both production and motor sport models.
 After all, they are ultimately responsible for correctly adjusting the sensitive high-performance engines of classic racing cars such as the twelve-cylinder turbo engine of a 917 in the manner that they require.
 There are two vehicle hoists, lathes and cutting machines at their disposal.